-Real assets typically exist in physical form and are generally considered to include "hard assets" that are used to produce goods or services, in contrast to "financial assets," such as stocks and bonds, which represent a claim on the income provided by real assets.
+Corporate debt obligations that are not categorized as "Highly Rated Corporate Other Investment Grade Corporate Obligations" but, nevertheless, receive an "investment grade" rating from a nationally Obligations recognized investment rating agency.
+Ratings of A or BBB by Standard and Poor's or assets" that are used to produce goods or services, in contrast to "financial assets," such as stocks and bonds, which represent a claim on the income provided by real assets.
 Examples of real assets include real estate, timber, commodities like oil and gas, and infrastructure.
 (Institutions should categorize investments in real estate separately from their investments in "other real assets" if managed as distinct portfolios.
 See also Real Estate.)